Campr-Project-Management/campr/index.md

 - **External Costs**: External Costs are expenses for outside services, investments in machinery or tools and others.
 - **Download PDF**: You can export the Project Contract as PDF to print and sign.

-Here you can find the Video-Tutorial for the Project Contract:

-{% include youtubePlayer.html id=page.youtubeId Zp9fB7qOsK0 %}

 ### Organization